microsoft/genaiops-promptflow-template/docs/jenkins_how_to_setup.md

 ![fork the repository](images/fork.png)

 Create a *development* branch from *main* branch and also make it as default one to make sure that all PRs should go towards it.
 This template assumes that the team works at a *development* branch as a primary source for coding and improving the prompt quality.
-Later, you can implement Github workflows that move code from the *development* branch into qa/main or execute a release process right away.
+Later, you can implement Jenkins pipelines that move code from the *development* branch into qa/main or execute a release process right away.
 Release management is not in part of this template.

 ![create a new development branch](images/new-branch.png)